-Countries or companies involved in the foreign trade are vulnerable to global events.
-An unfavorable event may impact the demand of the product, and could even lead to job losses.
-For instance, the recent US-China trade war is adversely affecting the Chinese export industry.
+Countries or companies involved in foreign trade are vulnerable to global events.
+An unfavorable event may impact the demand for the product and could even lead to job losses.
+For instance, the recent US-China trade war adversely affects the Chinese export industry.

-New companies or start-ups who don’t have much resources and experience may find it difficult to compete against the big foreign firms.
+New companies or start-ups that don’t have much resources and experience may find it difficult to compete against the big foreign firms.

-If a country is over dependant on the imports for strategic industries, then exporters may force it to take a decision that may not be in the national interest.
+If a country is over-dependent on the imports for strategic industries, then exporters may force it to decide that may not be in the national interest.